Packing Children Lunches

 • Anti-bacterial gel to use before meal, and after napkins, tissues or/and wipes.
 Individually wrapped wipes would be perfect, but if you can’t find them you can wrap one in cling film or aluminum foil (I like also add cute stickers for my daughter).

 • Drink bottle for water or fruit tea, tumbler with closing or small juices.
-We tasted many bottles and unfortunately most of them is leaking after few uses, the only good ones I found so far are Quechua from Decathlon and Sigg.
+We tasted many bottles and unfortunately most of them is leaking after few uses, the only good ones I found so far are Quechua from Decathlon, Sigg and Sistema bottles.

 • Lunchbox dividers such as pictured plastic grass, but that is really optional, you can use lettuce or other leaves as a divider.